naturalis/3d-cetacean-scapulae/Agisoft/README.md

 ## Agisoft
 Scripts that were created for Agisoft Photoscan Professional can be found here.
-The application programming interface manual can be found online (http://www.agisoft.com/).
+The application programming interface manual can be found online: (http://www.agisoft.com/).
 Version 1.2.5 of the python reference is used with python 3 and Agisoft PhotoScan Professional 1.2.

-Scripts can be executed by <b>Tools > Run Script. </b>
+Scripts can be executed in the Agisoft menu: <b>Tools > Run Script. </b>

 ### AddBulkData
-This script imports all the data into a Agisoft project and loads manual set masks.
+This script imports all the data into the Agisoft project and loads manual set masks.
 This works when the following folder structure is used:
  ```
 SampleID
 -SampleID